foxwallet/hc.foxwallet.com/docs/104-security-tips.md

 * **Never store your seed phrase on any application or device that is connected to the internet.**
 * **Always go for offline methods.
 While paper and offline documents on flash drives serve the purpose, steel capsules take your seed phrase’s security to the next level.**

-## 4. Take care of signing and transactions from dApps
+## 4. Take care of signing and transactions from DApps

-When using dApps, FoxWallet can show the detail informations and warning for risky operations.
+When using DApps, FoxWallet can show the detail informations and warning for risky operations.

 **You should check the website domain、transfer value and destination、message content to sign、function to call carefully, and take care of the warning message.**